The Best Grand Strategy Games12 Jul 2020 6

 Total War Series

-It may not seem as obvious, and certainly Creative Assembly have never officially used this term to describe their Total War games, but this iconic strategy series fits the bill of grand strategy quite well.
+It may not be as obvious (certainly, Creative Assembly have never officially used this term to describe their Total War games) but this iconic strategy series fits the bill of 'grand strategy' quite well.
 The meat of the game takes place on the turn-based strategic layer – big sweeping maps covering large areas of land, whether it be entire continents or just one country.
 Of the Total War franchise games, only Empire: Total War has come close to matching the global nature of Paradox games, but the maps are still big, and their focused scope allows for more provincial depth and character.

 What sets Total War games apart from most grand-strategy games, and indeed, has helped cement their unique place within the strategy genre, is that there is a fully realized battle engine, which has used 3D graphics since Rome: Total War.
 This allows you to fight all of the tactical battles yourself (should you want) and is an added layer of content that’s helped propel this series to being one of the better mainstream strategy franchises around.

 Here are some highlights, although you should check out our list of the best Total War games for a better overview.

 Right up until the release of Three Kingdoms (below), Rome 2 had the honour of being Creative Assembly’s most-played historical strategy game by a significant margin.
 It’s had a loyal core of around 10,000 players for a couple of years which has inspired CA to create more DLC for the game despite it being over six years old now (no other CA game that old has received such support).

 Rome 2 had a very rocky start, but it’s in a very good place these days.
 Rome: Total War is the cult classic favourite for many older series fans, and Rome 2, by and large, is a better, more encompassing game.
 It’s not perfect, but unless you’re really turned off by the glory of Rome, this is an excellent one to try out.